Neil589/Football-Transfers-API-python/README.md

 An API that compiles news regarding football transfers from different news sources.
 Scrapes football news sites and displays all relevant results and allows specifc results to be filtered.
 Made with Python.
 Same as https://github.com/Neil589/Football-Transfers-API just rewritten with python.
+Created with Javascript too for integration capabilities and RapidAPI.